beagleboard/vsx-examples/docs/chapter2.typ

 == #bh.beagle_heading(img: "images/chapter2/heading3.svg")[Prepare your hardware]

 #bh.grid_column(
-  bh.beagle_box_4(img: "images/chapter1/step1.webp", img_height: 110pt, col1: step_type_1)[Make sure you have all the hardware from Chapter 1.
-Your First Blinky Light],
+  bh.beagle_box_4(img: "images/chapter1/step1.webp", img_height: 110pt, col1: step_box)[Make sure you have all the hardware from #strong[Chapter 1.
+Your First Blinky Light]],
-  bh.beagle_box_4(img: "images/chapter1/step2.webp", img_height: 110pt, col1: step_type_1)[Insert your pre-flashed Micro SD Card provided by your instructor into PocketBeagle 2 MicroSD slot.],
+  bh.beagle_box_4(img: "images/chapter1/step2.webp", img_height: 110pt, col1: step_box)[Insert your pre-flashed Micro SD Card provided by your instructor into PocketBeagle 2 MicroSD slot.],
-  bh.beagle_box_4(img: "images/chapter2/step3.webp", img_height: 110pt, col1: step_type_1)[Prepare to join your PocketBeagle 2 computer and TechLab Cape.],
+  bh.beagle_box_4(img: "images/chapter2/step3.webp", img_height: 110pt, col1: step_box)[Prepare to join your PocketBeagle 2 computer and TechLab Cape.],
-  bh.beagle_box_4(img: "images/chapter2/step4.webp", img_height: 110pt, col1: step_type_1)[Align the board so that the header pins align and make sure the USB is on the correct sidel], bh.beagle_box_4(img: "images/chapter2/step5.webp", img_height: 110pt, col1: step_type_1)[Once the pins are aligned and USB is on the correct side press both the boards to attach.], bh.beagle_box_4(img: "images/chapter2/step6.webp", img_height: 110pt, col1: step_type_1)[A completed setup should look like this, see the orientation of the board carefully.], )
+  bh.beagle_box_4(img: "images/chapter2/step4.webp", img_height: 110pt, col1: step_box)[Align the board so that the header pins align and make sure the USB is on the correct sidel], bh.beagle_box_4(img: "images/chapter2/step5.webp", img_height: 110pt, col1: step_box)[Once the pins are aligned and USB is on the correct side press both the boards to attach.], bh.beagle_box_4(img: "images/chapter2/step6.webp", img_height: 110pt, col1: step_box)[A completed setup should look like this, see the orientation of the board carefully.], )

 // Change margins from 2nd chapter page.